 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Every student pursuing a degree in Communication & Media Studies needs to check out University of Kansas.
-Students who graduate from the Communications program earn around $38,725 for their early career and $76,506 in their mid career.
+University of Kansas communication & media studies majors receive 13.1% more than the typical communications grad.
 The setting in a major urban center is wonderful for young people trying to find adequate opportunities for social networking, adventure, and discovery.

 Kansas State University is a wonderful option for individuals interested in a Communication & Media Studies major.
 With over 20,000 undergraduates, Kansas State University is among the biggest schools in the nation.